-FTP 402 post production -3 c/h The post-production course teaches about the technical and creative aspects of editing and improving images and sound in a film production.
-The use of video and audio editing software is addressed to edit and refine the recordings.
+The course covers the technical and creative aspects of editing and enhancing images and sound in a film production.
+It addresses the use of video and audio editing software to edit and refine recordings.
 Techniques for image and sound enhancement and manipulation are also discussed, including color correction, adding special effects, and creating an original soundtrack.